 Digital Imaging Technology: the latest in eye care advancements

 The eye doctors at Armstrong & Small Eyecare Centre use cutting-edge digital imaging technology to assess your eyes.
-Many eye emergencies and eye diseases, if detected at an early stage, can be treated successfully without total loss of vision.
-Your retinal Images will be stored electronically.
-This gives the eye doctor a permanent record of the condition and state of your retina.
+Many eye emergencies and eye diseases, if detected at an early stage, can be treated successfully without a loss of vision.
+Your retinal Images will be stored securely electronically.
+This gives the eye doctor a permanent record of the condition and state of your retina or what we like to refer to as a “digital library” of your eye health.

 This is very important in assisting your optometrist in Winnipeg to detect and measure any changes to your retina each time you get your eyes examined, as many eye conditions, such as glaucoma, diabetic retinopathy and macular degeneration are diagnosed by detecting changes over time.